 2. Do you like to cook vegetables?
-Salad ingredients are a cool season crop and generally only show up in your box early and late in the season.
-We grow a lot of cooking vegetables such as greens, potatoes, beans, okra, and beets.
+Salad ingredients show up weekly, but we also grow a lot of cooking vegetables such as greens, potatoes, beans, okra, and beets.
 If you like to prepare meals at home, you'll appreciate the variety and freshness of the cooking vegetables in your share.

 3. Do you like surprises?
 Many members say that the highlight of their week is finding out what’s in their harvest share.
 We always try to include a balanced representation of the seasonal produce we are harvesting (you won't be surprised by a bushel of okra some week!)
 But satisfied harvest share members usually "go with the flow" and plan their meals around what is in the box, rather than requiring specific ingredients.

 4. Do you like to try new vegetables?
-We like to try to keep it interesting by adding an “adventure” vegetable or two (vegetables that aren’t widely known or used in this country).
-Some of those adventure vegetables have turned into staples in our kitchen (see radicchio)!
+We like to try to keep it interesting by occasionally adding an “adventure” vegetable (vegetables that aren’t widely known or used in this country).
 We always include recipes and suggestions in our newsletter to get folks started with any unusual vegetables.
 Many members report appreciating this expansion of their vegetable horizon!